KimTholstorf/docker-tdm-alpine/README.md

 ![TAM][logo]
-# VMware TAM Data Manager (TDM)
+# VMware TAM Data Manager (TDM) Docker image
-#### Docker version
-This version is not affiliated with or endorsed by the VMware Professional Services Tools team, who maintain and builds the official version.
+This Docker version is not affiliated with or endorsed by the VMware Professional Services Tools team, who maintain and builds the official version.
-***Is to be used at your own risk.*** The intend is to have a Docker alternative to the official Java and OVA builds.
+***Is to be used at your own risk.*** The intent is to have a Docker alternative to the official Java and OVA builds.

-Latest TDM release is 2.1.7 and this Docker image is based on that TDM version.
+Latest official TDM release is 2.1.7 and this Docker image is based on that TDM version.

-#### TDM Introduction
+## TDM Introduction
 The TAM Data Manager / TAM Data Collector gathers key statistics, deployed product licenses and usage information from VMware virtual infrastructure and VMware Horizon View deployments to be sent to and analyzed by the VMware TAM team as well as the VMware Phone Home Customer Intelligence team.

 Customers can install the TAM Data Collector to collect usage data.
 Customers collect data, export the project file, and provide it to VMware Technical Account Managers (TAMs) in person or by email.
 If the customer agrees to send data to VMware in the initial customer agreement, then data is sent to the VMware Phone Home network by the TAM at a later stage of the TDM process.

-##### Intended users
+### Intended users
-This product is solely intended for
+This product is solely intended for:
 - VMware Technical Account Managers (TAM)
 - VMware System Enineers (SE) for [DICE Customer Models](http://dicevm.com)
-- VMware customers who have a current TAM service subscription (TDM in Collector mode) *Are you not a VMware TAM customer or VMware TAM or SE there is no way for you to get any use out of this tool* [Click here to read more about what a VMware echnical Account Manager can bring to your orginization] (https://www.vmware.com/professional-services/optimization-advocacy.html)
+- VMware customers who have a current TAM service subscription (TDM in Collector mode) *There is no way for you to get any use out of this tool if you not a VMware TAM customer, a VMware TAM or VMware SE* [Click here to read more about what a VMware Technical Account Manager can bring to your orginization] (https://www.vmware.com/professional-services/optimization-advocacy.html)

-##### Security
+### Security

 | Port | Protocol | Discription |  |
 | ------ | ------ | ------ | ------ |